Ricardo Rosselló: Economic strategies

 By the time Rosselló took office, the Puerto Rican government-debt crisis posed serious problems for the government which was saddled with outstanding debt of $70 billion or $12,000 per capita at a time with a 45% poverty rate and 14.2% unemployment that is more than twice the mainland U.S. average.

 The Commonwealth had been defaulting on many debts, including bonds, since 2015.
 Rosselló discussed the situation and sketched out his plans in an interview with the international Financial Times in mid January and indicated that he would seek an amicable resolution with creditors and also make fiscal reforms.
 "There will be real fiscal oversight and we are willing to sit down.
 We are taking steps to make bold reforms. ...
 What we are asking for is runway to establish these reforms and have Washington recognise that they have a role to play."
 He also implemented austerity measures, instructing Puerto Rican government agencies to cut operating expenses by 10% and reduce political appointees by 20%.

 To ensure funds would be available to pay for "essential" government services Rosselló signed a fiscal emergency law on January 28, 2017, that would set aside funds that might otherwise be required for debt payments.

 In late January, the federal control board created under PROMESA gave the government until February 28 to present a fiscal plan - including negotiations with creditors - to solve the problems.
 It is essential for Puerto Rico to reach restructuring deals to avoid a bankruptcy-like process under PROMESA.
 A moratorium on lawsuits by debtors was extended to May 31.
+Rosselló had signed the Betting Committee Act, legalizing crypto currency as well as online and live gambling, including esports, fantasy sports, and sports betting.
+The legislation aimed to boost the local economy and position Puerto Rico as a hub for sports betting, with the industry projected to reach over $3 billion by 2023.